Northern Counties Junior Singles Champion & Bowls England Junior Singles Runner-Up

 The Over 65 Pairs.

 As the club age demographic changes it was felt that it was time to try a new competition for our more mature members, and so the Over 65 pairs was born.
-John & Alan were the inaugural winners, with Graham Booth and Rhys Vaughan as Runners-up.
+John Schofield & Alan Hill were the inaugural winners and had qualified again for the final, but unfortunately Alan was otherwise engaged, so Gordon Niven stood in.
+Alan must have been missed because they came second to Peter & Norman!

 The Mixed Triples - The Spencer Trophy